Ambulance service warns assaults on staff 'won't be tolerated' | ITV News

 The East of England Ambulance Service has launched a new campaign warning that assaults on staff won't be tolerated following a rise in the the number of incidents.

-According to the trust, there was 250 incidents of assault and verbal abuse against staff between March and June.
+According to the trust, there were 250 incidents of assault and verbal abuse against staff between March and June.

 The Choose Respect! campaign features images of injuries suffered by workers along with quotes about how they were assaulted while on duty.